Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Firth nodded solemnly.
 "A sin."

 "I was shocked myself," Powell deadpanned.
-"I do hope our Whitecrests haven’t forgotten their responsibility to reflect well on the unit in their interactions with the public…"
+"I do hope our Whitecrests haven’t forgotten their responsibility to reflect well on the unit in their interactions with the public..."

 "It’s a heavy lifting day for me," Adam bounced on his toes and sent tremors through the ground while Powell was inspired to wonder if it ever *wasn’t* a heavy lifting day for him.
-"I could *definitely* use some extra help…"
+"I could *definitely* use some extra help..."

 "Mm."
 Firth nodded at him, then returned his attention to Powell’s fanciful new roofing. "...You gonna keep the gnomes, sir?"

-"Well, they brighten up the place…" Powell conceded, "...but they’re not really my style."
+"Well, they brighten up the place..."
+Powell conceded, "...but they’re not really my style."

 "I’m sure somebody’ll know what to do with them."
 Burgess said.